rust-lang/rust/text/0000-build-systems.md

 It's somewhat difficult to state drawbacks for such a high-level plan; they're more likely to arise through the particulars.

-That said, it's unquestionable that following the plan in this RFC will result in greater overall complexity for Cargo.
+That said, it's plausible that following the plan in this RFC will result in greater overall complexity for Cargo.
 The key to managing this complexity will be ensuring that it's surfaced only on an as-needed basis.
 That is, uses of Cargo in the pure crates.io ecosystem should not become more complex -- if